 The sequel also has many early bosses show up in the later stages.
 Some get to be mooks in their final evolution's boss battle.

-Difficulty Spike: The Battle Royales, Team Battles, and Rumpus Rooms are much harder then standard dungeons, but it's still easy.
+Difficulty Spike: The Battle Royales, Team Battles, and Rumpus Rooms are much harder than standard dungeons, but it's still easy.

 Any time you fight a Legendary Pokémon.

 In Rumble U, when you get to the final segment of the story.
-The First Boss of this segment has a recommended power of 1700+ By this point, your strongest normally is around 1550-1650.
-Even after you beat the Final Boss, the Bonus areas are even bigger difficulty spike, one of which demanding a staggering 2100+ power.
-The Pokemon received during the final battle are only 1900-2000 at most.
-Have Fun
+The first Boss of this segment has a recommended power of 1700+.
+By this point, your strongest normally is around 1550-1650.
+Even after you beat the Final Boss, the Bonus areas are an even bigger difficulty spike, one of which demands a staggering 2100+ power.
+The Pokémon received during the final battle are only 1900-2000 at most.
+Have Fun.

 Disc One Nuke: Any Pokémon you obtain by using a password will often one-shot anything that isn't a boss.
 Said Pokémon include Giratina, Shaymin, and Mew.

 Also, the Pre-Order Bonus Toy Pokémon in Rumble U, Black Kyurem and White Kyurem, can be used before clearing the first area of the game.
 They can one-shot the earlier bosses and wipe out most Pokémon.
 Also, if used as a Helper, it can also one-shot almost anything.